Chicago Philharmonic Sound Walks: Burnham Wildlife Corridor - Chicago Philharmonic

 The Burnham Wildlife Corridor

 Enjoy this lively playlist as you groove through the Burnham Wildlife Corridor!
 Nestled along the lakeshore, this beautiful trail is a perfect escape into nature, offering stunning views, diverse wildlife, and public art along the way.
 This playlist is all about keeping your spirits high as you wander through this urban oasis.
-Highlights include music from our popular film concerts (Black Panther, Blade Runner, Dracula) as well as songs from some our favorite musical organizations in Chicago, like the Lyric Opera’s recording of “The Barber of Seville”.
+Highlights include music from our local classical music stars (Chicago Sinfonietta, Augusta Thomas Reed) as well as music from Damien Geter and Stacy Garrop, both of whom we’ll be working with for this year’s Ear Taxi festival.
 Pop in those earbuds and let the music carry you through the natural wonders of the Burnham Wildlife Corridor!

 1